yadavshubhanshu/tvAnalytics/README.md

 By Shubhanshu Yadav

-In order to test the website using the flask development server first run setyp.py (sets up the python virtual evironment) and then run.py
+In order to test the website using the flask development server first execute setyp.py (sets up the python virtual evironment) and then run.py

 Once the server is running go to localhost:5000